Why Doesn’t the Government Stockpile Other Essentials Like It Does Oil?

 But not everything is rosy.
 One area of particular political salience is rising energy prices.
 Earlier this week, President Joe Biden announced that he would order the release of 50 million barrels from the Strategic Petroleum Reserve to combat high fuel costs.
 The move is expected to have a limited, delayed impact on fuel prices over the next few months; its effect may be more psychological than anything else.
 But it also raises an interesting question: Why doesn’t the United States have more—and better—strategic reserves and national stockpiles of other products?

-The United States has a tortured history of maintaining its own stockpiles.
+The U.S. has a tortured history of maintaining its own stockpiles.
 In the 1920s, when airships and zeppelins looked like the way of the future, Congress created the National Helium Reserve to ensure a steady supply of the lighter-than-air gas.
 Airplanes soon obviated the primary need, but the reserve went largely unchanged until the 1990s when Congress, seeing it as obsolete, sought to sell off the stockpiles.
-That soon proved short-sighted since helium now has a wide range of industrial and scientific uses, ranging from medical supplies and LED production to particle-physics research.
+That soon proved shortsighted since helium now has a wide range of industrial and scientific uses, ranging from medical supplies and LED production to particle physics research.
 Congress passed a last-minute bill in 2013 to avoid a “helium cliff” and keep the program alive in a reduced form.

 But other reserves might be worth exploring.
 Fixing the Strategic National Stockpile should be a top priority, as the pandemic rush for medical supplies proved.
 A national stockpile of shipping containers, the ubiquitous and suddenly scarce workhorse of global trade, could make sense as a hedge against future trade disruptions.
 With an aluminum crunch driving up the costs of cans—and, accordingly, everything that comes in cans—Congress could consider stockpiling the metal for future shortfalls.
 (Maybe it could start with the roughly 1.5 million tons of aluminum that is currently sitting in a Vietnamese port thanks to a U.S. customs investigation.)